guillermo-carrasco/PyConSweden2015/README.md

 **Part 2**

-1. Introduce DNA sequencing in the clinic (5 min)
+1. Introduce (myself and) DNA sequencing in the clinic (5 min)

-2. Reporting results to non-bioinformaticians (5 min)
+2. Reporting results to non-bioinformaticians (10 min)

   1. Introduce Scout, our web based data delivery interface
   2. From Excel to Flask
-  3. Iterating on Scout: from JS to Python native solutions
+  3. From JS mess to Python native

 ### Additional notes